 Modern joint replacements have a well-established record for longevity and durability.
 However, they need to be closely followed for signs of wear or loosening.
 New prosthetic components and surgical techniques enable safe and effective correction of potential problems before they get out of hand.
-For this reason, it is recommended that you get a yearly check-up and x-ray so that your new joint can be monitored over time.
+For this reason, it is recommended that you get a periodic check-up with x-rays so that your new joint can be monitored over time.